Yizhuangzhou/SeedBin/README.md

 ## Generation of SCG table ##
 use Scripts/SCGtype_SCGscaffoldDepth.pl to generate SCG table for -tablefile.
 To do this, we also need to install two other softwares including FragGeneScan (http://omics.informatics.indiana.edu/FragGeneScan/) and hmmsearch (http://hmmer.janelia.org/).

+## SeedBin output ##
+All output files are  in derectory defined by -outdir.
+There are 13 output files including:

+largeScaffoldSeed_CovInterval.xls
+This file contains large-scaffold seeds and their coverage intervals.
+The format is

 ## Support ##
 If you are having issues, please email me via zhouyizhuang3@163.com